Do you know what the biggest killer of perfectly good marriages is? It’s not what most people think.

 You need to understand the real problem before you can even think about fixing it.
 That means for every wrong that has happened to both people, you have to know “WHY”.

-One recent gentleman was crystal clear on how awful his wife was.
+One recent gentleman was crystal clear about how awful his wife was.
 So, I wrote the list as he explained each point.
-I then asked him to put the question why did she behave this way – he didn’t know.
+I then asked him to add this question to each point: Why did she behave this way?
+He didn’t know.

 He was prepared to collapse a life together and disrupt his children’s lives forever without understanding the core reason for the problems they faced.